 One of the things that SIBO diet sufferers often miss is the taste of pizza.
 So I attempted to fix this problem.
 But after looking at the result, I have to ask... is it a pizza?
 Is it a frittata?
 You decide.

 Our record-breaking hot weather required something that could go on the grill with as little kitchen time as possible.
 The answer?
 These delicious SIBO diet-friendly Grilled Shish Kebabs.
-A very low sugar "barbecue" marinade makes them perfect for diabetics, SIBO folks, and anyone trying to avoid sugar... and if you swap out tofu or tempeh cubes for the chicken, you're all set for a vegetarian meal too!
+A very low sugar "barbecue" marinade makes these perfect for diabetics, SIBO folks, and anyone trying to avoid sugar... and if you swap out tofu or tempeh cubes for the chicken, you're all set for a vegetarian meal too!

 This marinade is one of the best things I've ever created.
 SIBO-friendly, low FODMAP, gluten free, it was AWESOME on beef short ribs, and would probably taste equally good on chicken skewers or pork kebabs.